abborg/abborg.github.io/_posts/2017-06-09-nothingness-in-C#-and-VB.markdown

 }
 {% endhighlight %}

 Line 11 is where the issue occurs.
 Attempting to cast from `Nothing` to a value type seems like an easy casting in C#.
 As mentioned before, in Visual Basic `Nothing` refers to a value of `0` for value types and `null` for reference types; so why is there a `NullReferenceException` occuring?
 The `Nothing` keyword and concept only exist in Visual Basic.
-Once the library function `ReturnNothing` returns the `Nothing` object from Visual Basic, it is cast to the variable type used to accept it in C#.
-Since the variable type used to hold the return value of `Nothing` is an `Object` (or any reference type), `Nothing` is converted to a `null` value.
+Once the library function `ReturnNothing` returns the `Nothing` _Object_ from Visual Basic, it is cast to the type used in the function signature.
+Since the type of the function returning `Nothing` returns an `Object` (or any other reference type), the `Nothing` is converted to a `null` value.
 From there, casting it to a non-nullable value type will by definition cause a `NullReferenceException` at run-time.

 The issue can be more clearly seen by simplifying the situation; remove the call to Visual Basic and attempt to simply cast `null` to a value type: a compiler error will arise.